mariohs22/andersen-devops-course/task3_telegram_bot/README.md

 serverless deploy -v
 ```

-You need to copy endloint link from console.
+You need to copy endpoint link from console.

 - Integrate bot with Telegram: